U.S. trade deficit widens; weekly jobless claims up modestly

 WASHINGTON The U.S. trade deficit in December widened sharply to its highest level since 2012 as a stronger dollar appeared to suck in imports and weigh on exports, which could see the fourth-quarter economic growth estimate revised lower.

-The Commerce Department said on Thursday the trade deficit jumped 17.1 percent to $46.6 billion (31 billion pounds), the largest since November 2012.
+The Commerce Department said on Thursday the trade deficit jumped 17.1 percent to $46.6 billion, the largest since November 2012.
 It was the biggest percentage increase since July 2009 and also reflected a sputtering global economy.

 "It is not hard to come up with reasons for the weakness in today's report - sluggish foreign growth and a strong dollar are the obvious ones," said Michael Feroli, an economist at JPMorgan in New York.